qilingframework/qiling/README.md

 #### This is an awesome project!
 Can I donate?
-Yes, details please refer to: - https://www.qiling.io/donation/
+Yes, details please refer to https://www.qiling.io/donation/